Athology: The Study of Athlete Development

 Adaptability

-The development of the athlete's identity, values, and internal framework, the beliefs and self-perceptions that shape behavior, leadership, and decision-making in sport and in life.
-Research on athletic identity has consistently shown that athletes who develop multi-dimensional identities demonstrate greater resilience, stronger leadership, and better post-career outcomes (Lochbaum et al., 2022).
-This domain also encompasses character formation, communication, and personal branding, the external expression of internal identity.
+Who the athlete is, who the athlete is becoming, and who the athlete is beyond sport.
+Personal Development encompasses the development of the athlete's identity, values, and internal framework, the beliefs and self perceptions that shape behavior, leadership, and decision making in sport and in life.
+Research on athletic identity has consistently shown that athletes who develop multidimensional identities demonstrate greater resilience, stronger leadership, and better post career outcomes (Lochbaum et al., 2022), and this domain also encompasses character formation, communication, and personal branding as the external expression of internal identity.

 Identity and Character